-Chairperson's Report for 2022
+Chairperson's Report for 2024

-The Sydney Montessori Society, through The Children's House Montessori School (the "School"), continues to provide Montessori education to children aged between three and six years old at its North Ryde premises.
-After a couple of Covid-interrupted years, 2022 saw a return to a more normalised environment with strong attendance and greater opportunities to gather for in-person activities.
+The Sydney Montessori Society (SMS), through The Children's House Montessori School (the "School"), provides Montessori education to children aged between three and six years old at our North Ryde premises (three-year program).
+As a parent governed school, the support from our parents is critical to our school being able to function effectively.
+I wish to thank all the parents and staff for participating in maintenance days and fundraising events and generally caring for the school.